han-xudong/libfrankapy/docs/source/examples.rst

 .. code-block:: python

-   # Example of integrating LibFrankaPy with ROS
+   # Example of integrating libfrankapy with ROS
    import rospy
    import libfrankapy as fp
    from geometry_msgs.msg import PoseStamped